Timber Frame Self-Build Cost Calculator

-The above timber frame kit only cost is included in the total build cost estimate shown on the left.
+The cost calculator also provides an estimate for the timber frame kit only (the section of the cost calculator on the right-hand side).
+This cost is included in the total build cost estimate shown on the left.

-This works out approximate costs for our timber frame ‘kit’, comprising the timber frame, plus insulation, plasterboard, doors, windows, and internal fittings.
+This works out approximate costs for our timber frame ‘kit’, comprising the timber frame, plus insulation, plasterboard, and internal fittings.
+(It does not include windows).
 For full details of what’s included in our kit package, see our Specification Brochure.
 You can also opt to buy the timber frame structure only.

 *Note that these figures are indicative only, and will depend on the nature of your project.
 The quality and specification of a timber frame kit can vary enormously between companies, making it hard to compare quotes.